liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 #### Online Document Editing

-Integration with Office 365 and Google Docs allows the creation and editing of documents stored in @product@.
+Integration with Office 365 and Google Docs allows the creation and editing of documents stored in @sharepoint@.
 Users can manage documents, presentations, and spreadsheets with the power that the suite provides and store them in
-@product@'s document repository for future access.
-This feature takes advantage of the existing permissions system, versioning, and sharing capabilities already included with @product-ver@.
+@sharepoint@'s document repository for future access.
+This feature takes advantage of the existing permissions system, versioning, and sharing capabilities already included with @sharepoint-ver@.

 #### P2P Asset Sharing